moeinforoughi/snake-duel/backend/README.md

 uv run python main.py
 ```

+This runs the `main.py` which:
+1. Initializes the database (creates tables if needed)
-This runs the `main.py` which starts a uvicorn server on `0.0.0.0:4000`.
+2. Starts a uvicorn server on `0.0.0.0:4000`

 Alternative (run uvicorn directly):